charikova/ITP2_project/README.md

          user = models.OneToOneField(User, on_delete=models.CASCADE) # link to user with OnoToOne-connection
          phone_number = models.CharField(max_length=15, null=True, blank=True)
          address = models.CharField(max_length=250, null=True, blank=True)
+         photo = models.ImageField(default="https://lh3.googleusercontent.com/")"
          status = models.CharField(max_length=250, default='student')

 It is an extra profile which is created every time whenever new user is created.

+## Booking System (Document Copy)
+    class DocumentCopy(models.Model):
+    """
+    copy object which is created when user check out document
+    """
+    doc = models.ForeignKey(Document, blank=True, default=None, on_delete=models.CASCADE) # link to document which is checked out
+    checked_up_by_whom = models.ForeignKey(User, blank=True, default=None, on_delete=models.CASCADE) # link to holder
+    level = models.PositiveIntegerField(default=1)
+    room = models.PositiveIntegerField(default=1)

+Every time user check out document - new copy object is created.
+Basicly it is not a document, it is an object that keeps links to particluar document and to holder of this document.
+Also DocumentCopy keeps other data like level, room, time it was checked out, etc.